sveltejs/svelte/site/content/docs/03-run-time.md

 * `easing` (`function`, default `cubicOut`) — an [easing function](docs#svelte_easing)

-`duration` can be be provided as either:
+`duration` can be provided as either:

 - a `number`, in milliseconds.
 - a function, `distance: number => duration: number`, receiving the distance the element will travel in pixels and returning the duration in milliseconds.
 This allows you to assign a duration that is relative to the distance travelled by each element.